Hair-raising Locales… Let’s get emotional

 Different strokes for different folks.

-I told you a few days ago that we were letting your characters marinate, and that we'd get back to them.
-Today is the day.
-We'll explore how your characters feel about the different locations you've chosen.
-If you give your characters internal conflict as well as external, you'll ramp up the emotional impact on your reader, too.
+One way to add an additional layer of conflict in your story is to explore how your characters feel about the different locations you’ve chosen.
+If you give your characters internal conflict as well as external, you’ll ramp up the emotional impact on your reader, too.
 Put your hero on a boat.
 Add a storm.
 If he was already apprehensive about being on the water, the pounding waves will only make it worse.
 Raise the stakes: make this the climax.
 (Be sure the reader knows about the boat phobia thing from early on)

 Me?
 Ike is on parole.
 He was in prison.
 So, when the tornado warning comes, the last place he wants to be is a small, metal, underground storm cellar.
 Did I put him there?
 Oh, yeah.
 I did that.
 But more than that, there’s that pumpjack from the book cover.
 This location terrifies Ike.
 And Justice’s twin, Chance.
 They don’t have a problem with any OTHER oil well on their land.
 Just this one.

 Why is this oil well terrifying?
-You can read about it in the Kindle format this month for only $2.99.
+You can read about it in Choosing Justice.
 Check it out on Amazon.

 God keeps His promises.